 To take our tips with you, we have published an accessible travel guide to Tokyo available on Amazon and iBooks.
 We can also answer your questions about accessibility in Japan by email or social media.

 Have a question?
-Ask us directly on the Accessible Travel Forum!
+Ask us directly on our forum!